genomicsclass/leanpub/manuscript/qr_and_regression.md

 ## The QR Factorization (Advanced)

-R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course2/qr_and_regression.Rmd).
+The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/linear/qr_and_regression.Rmd).

 We have seen that in order to calculate the LSE, we need to invert a matrix.
 We have shown how to use solve.
 However, solve is not a stable solution.
 When coding LSE computation, we use the QR decomposition.